jasonbunnell/jables-api/README.md

 * **Descending** - put a negative or "-" before the field to sort
 * **Default** - default sort is by aName.
 This can be changed in the controller method in the else for the sort function.

+## Pagination, Limit
+* **Pagination** - this is an object that has a next and prev value if there is a next or previous page.
+These objects show the next and prev page values and the limit per page.
+* **Limit** - this is a value set by the limit variable or by the limit parameter.
+EXAMPLE - `attractions?limit=10`
+* **Page** - this is a value set by the page variable that default to 1 or by the page parameter.
+EXAMPLE - `attractions?page=2`